-'In God's love aspire, achieve and be the best'
+In God's love, aspire and achieve to be the best' 1 Corinthians 16:14 'Do everything in love.'

 Early Years Foundation Stage (EYFS) Policy

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
 At Winwick C.E, children join Reception class when they are 4 years old.
 The children learn that they are part of the Christian community and Christian World.
 They are taught through a values led approach with God and Jesus at the centre of everything.